nathanielsimard/mock-it/README.md

 ```

 In this case, our mock has one field `create` that will be used for mocking the function of the same name.
+The mock signature is `Mock<Input, Ouput>`.
+In this case we have two strings as input, so we use a tuple of strings instead.
 Note that the mock can be cloned without losing his internal state because it uses inner mutability with ref counting.
 Now we can implement the `trait`.